teeaychem/otter_sat/README.md

 The CLI is built as `otter_cli` in the target directory when compiling the library.

-Alterantively, `cargo run` may be used.
+Alternatively, `cargo run` may be used.
 For example:

 ``` shell